In the process of adapting a work many things don't translate very well into a different medium. An Age Lift

 - The anime adaptation of Aku no Hana changes the characters from middle school students to high school kids, possibly due to the violent and psychosexual nature of the story, not to mention the animation is rotoscoped.

 - Mamoru Chiba a.k.a.
-Tuxedo Mask in Sailor Moon is 17 in the manga and 21 in the anime.
-This actually means the romance between he and Usagi - who's age is 14 in both - is toned down perhaps due to the larger age gap.
-In the anime Usagi and Mamoru's relationship comes across to outsiders viewers like college student allowing a teen girl who has a crush on him to say he's her boyfriend to keep her happy, whereas in the manga there is little doubt in the romance.
+Tuxedo Mask in Sailor Moon is 17 in the manga and 21 in the 1990s anime.
+This actually means the romance between he and Usagi - whose age is 14 in both - is toned down perhaps due to the larger age gap.
+In the anime Usagi and Mamoru's relationship comes across to some viewers like college student allowing a teen girl who has a crush on him to say he's her boyfriend to keep her happy, whereas in the manga there is little doubt in the romance.

-- The title role in Hamlet is a role that this often happens with.
+- The title character of Hamlet is a role that this often happens with.
 Laurence Olivier was 41 when he played Hamlet in 1948, Richard Burton was 40 in 1964, Innokenti Smoktunovsky was 39 in the same year, Derek Jacobi was 42 in 1980 (2 years older than his uncle Claudius!), Kevin Kline was 43 in 1990.
 Mel Gibson (34 in 1990) and Kenneth Branagh (36 in 1996) are almost in the right age group, considering that there are a couple of lines in the play itself that place Hamlet's age near 30.
 Nicol Williamson was the youngest notable actor to play the role in a film of the production (at 33, in the 1969 film); Iain Glen is the youngest person to play Hamlet in a major motion picture, essaying the role in the film version of Rosencrantz and Guildenstern Are Dead at age 28, making him one of the few professional actors to be younger than the character.

 - Patrick Stewart has famously played Hamlet's evil uncle Claudius twice on film: First in 1980 at age 40 and then again in 2008 at age 68.
 Hell, his Hamlet from 1980 went on to play Claudius himself in Kenneth Branagh's Hamlet in 1996, over a decade before Stewart reprised the role with no mentions of his age.